-With these results, we have provided concrete evidence that higher literacy skills allow students to improve their academic performance during the first year of university, which is the crucial year for determining future prospects and, in the French context, the most competitive year.
-Our results underline the importance of public efforts to support literacy programs at the university level, and we further suggest that severe problems in basic literacy skills should be considered a crucial factor contributing to academic failure.
-Consequently, supporting and reinforcing literacy skills at the start of university programs is a key strategic variable that will prove essential to improving the overall success of programs, as well as the results of individual students throughout the path towards post-graduate studies and finally, to increase the chances of life-long success for all students.
+With these results, we have provided concrete evidence that higher literacy skills allow students to improve their academic performances during the first year of university, which is the crucial year for determining future prospects and, the year in which the failure rate is the highest in all the leading world universities.
+Our results underline the importance of public efforts to support literacy programs at the university level, and we further suggest that severe problems in basic literacy skills should be considered as a crucial factor contributing to academic failure.
+Consequently, supporting and reinforcing literacy skills at the start of university programs is a key strategic variable that will prove essential to improving the overall success of our educational programs, as well as the results of individual students throughout the path towards post-graduate studies and finally, to increase the chances of lifelong success for all students.